SolSanders-0/Travel-Agency-Page/README.md

 ## 🔗 Live Preview

-You can view the project by opening the `index.html` file in your browser or by visiting the GitHub Pages link if hosted.
+You can view the project by visiting the GitHub Pages link [if hosted.](https://github.com/SolSanders-0/Travel-Agency-Page/blob/main/TravelAgency.html)

 ## 🛠️ Built With